Rahulalpha/Rahulalpha/Tutorial-#1----Use-cSploit-to-get-root-shell-on-Metasploitable2.md

 Okay, that said, let's get started.

-### Step One:  Set up a vulnerable computer on your network for testing.
+### Step One:  Set up a vulnerable computer on your network for testing

 Yes, you are going to install a "machine" (okay, a virtual machine, or "VM") with known security holes to practice on.
 For our tutorial, let's take a look at the [Metasploitable2 virtual machine](http://sourceforge.net/projects/metasploitable/files/Metasploitable2/), a deliberately vulnerable linux VM made way back in 2012.
 As the description notes: